UNCW Admission Requirements

-Can I get into UNCW?
-The school has a 67% acceptance rate.
+How hard is it to get into UNCW and can I get accepted?
+The school has a 67% acceptance rate ranking it #34 in North Carolina for lowest rate of acceptance.
 Last year, 7,767 out of 11,677 applicants were admitted making UNCW a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
 Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 25 percent.
 University of North Carolina at Wilmington typically accepts and attracts "A" average high school students.
 Only 28% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|